id3as/purescript-backend-erl/README.md

 Run tests with `spago test -- --accept --run` to accept new golden output and compile and run the resulting Erlang tests.
 (Not all tests have assertions (yet).)

+## Results

+Like `purescript-backend-optimizer`, performance improvement can be around 30% or even 40%.
+The size of the compiled BEAM files is comparable to that of `purerl`.

 ## Optimizations

 Optimizations are largely those provided by [`backend-optimizer`](https://github.com/aristanetworks/purescript-backend-optimizer), adapted as necessary for the Erlang code generation and purerl libraries.